A leaky faucet is not uncommon- we’ve all faced it at some point in our daily lives.

 Cutting Off The Water Supply To The Tap

-Before replacing your dripping faucet, you may want to start by shutting off the water supply to the fixture.
-After all, you can’t exactly work on the tap if it constantly sprays water everywhere.
+Before replacing your dripping faucet, you may want to shut off the water supply to the fixture.
+After all, you can’t work on the tap if it constantly sprays water everywhere.

 To do so, look for a knob underneath the sink and turn it clockwise.
 After this, turn the faucet on to let out any water remaining in the water supply line.